bbauska/W3Cx-4of5-thru-May-2024/README.md

 several properties: ssn for the social security number, a name, an age and an email address.

-**IndexedDB is built on a transactional database model.** Everything you do in IndexedDB happens in [the context of a transaction](https://developer.mozilla.org/en-US/docs/IndexedDB/Basic_Concepts_Behind_IndexedDB#gloss_transaction).
+<b>IndexedDB is built on a transactional database model.</b> Everything you
+do in IndexedDB happens in [the context of a transaction](https://developer.mozilla.org/en-US/docs/IndexedDB/Basic_Concepts_Behind_IndexedDB#gloss_transaction).
 The IndexedDB API provides lots of objects that represent indexes,